-Whether or not you suffered losses in the recent fires, every resident in Sonoma County has been deeply impacted by this tragedy.
+Whether or not you suffered losses in the wildfires of the last few years, all of us have been deeply impacted by this tragedy.
 From housing evacuees, to donating time, money and goods — to raking through the ashes of one’s former home in search of anything to salvage — each of us has experienced this disaster in our own way.

 For those who did not suffer losses in the fires, there is a lot to be learned from the experience of others.
 As financial planners, we offer this preemptive guide to help you prepare for an emergency from a financial perspective.